Soprano recorder

-The soprano recorder in c2, also known as the descant, is the third-smallest instrument of the modern recorder family and is usually played as the highest voice in four-part ensembles (SATB = soprano, alto, tenor, bass).
+The soprano recorder in C, also known as the descant, is the third-smallest instrument of the modern recorder family and is usually played as the highest voice in four-part ensembles (SATB = soprano, alto, tenor, bass).
 Since its finger spacing is relatively small, it is often used in music education for children first learning to play an instrument.

 Voice

 The soprano recorder is an octave above the level of the human soprano voice.
-Its lowest note is c2 (this article is notated using Helmholtz notation, in scientific pitch notation the same note is represented as C5), the normal range is c2–d4.
+Its lowest note is C5, and the normal range is C5–D7, but expert players achieve notes up to G7.
 Compositions for soprano recorder are usually notated an octave lower than they sound.
-Its timbre is similar to the sound of the flue pipes of an organ, which is why some organ stops sound similar to a recorder.
+The timbre is similar to the sound of the flue pipes of an organ, which is why some organ stops sound similar to a recorder.
 These registers are called then block-flute or forest-flute.

 Fingerings

 In addition to the traditional "Baroque" (or "English") fingering, which was created in Haslemere in 1919 by Arnold Dolmetsch, soprano recorders have been made that make use of "German" fingering, which was introduced by Peter Harlan around 1926.
 In German fingering the note f2 is playable with a simpler fingering than the Baroque technique's forked (or cross-) fingering.
 However, German fingering has been described as a "step backwards ... made on the false assumption that the instrument would be easier for schoolchildren".
 The disadvantage is that other, unavoidable cross-fingerings become more difficult.